BinomialLLC/basis_universal/README.md

 The encoder uses [lodepng](https://lodev.org/lodepng/) for loading and saving PNG images, which is Copyright (c) 2005-2019 Lode Vandevenne.
 It uses the zlib license.

-### Command Line Tool
+### Command Line Compression Tool

-The command line tool is named "basisu".
+The command line tool used to create, validate, and transcode/unpack .basis files is named "basisu".
 Run basisu without any parameters for help.

 To compress a sRGB image to .basis: